eagle840/killercoda-labs/ELK/step2.md

+# Basic Operation

 # check up and running

-Lets start generating some logs into ES:
+Lets start generating some logs into logstash/ES:

-in another tab (terminal window) start the log generator:
+in another tab  start the log generator:

 `chmod +x sysloggen.sh`{{exec}}

 `./sysloggen.sh`{{exec}}

+## Indexing

+With data flowing into logstash, and then into ES, the records are being given a datafield of an index, and then being flowed into that index.

+Open the ES GUI, and goto Management > Stack Management.
+And then Data -> Index Management.
+And you'll see the index logstash-*

+## Index Pattern

+Next we need to have Kibana reconize that index.
+Still under management, goto Kibana -> Index Patterns.

+Click on index patterns, and use the term 'logstash*' and Timestamp field of @timestamp.

+You will then be able to use the Analytics -> Discover page to search that index pattern.